microsoft/contosotraders-cloudtesting/docs/deployment-instructions.md

 }
 ```

-> All the properties needed can be found in the JSON output of the `az ad sp create-for-rbac` command above.
+The values of the properties needed can be found in the JSON output of the `az ad sp create-for-rbac` command in the previous section.

 ## Deploy the Application